On this page:

 - performing our legislative and administrative functions

-- policy development, research and evaluation
+- policy development, research and evaluation in relation to functions and activities of the department

-- data sharing or data integration with other Australian Government agencies, including but not limited to, data sharing or data integration with the Australian Bureau of Statistics for the Multi-Agency Data Integration Project and the Data Integration Partnership for Australia
+- data sharing or data integration with other Australian Government agencies, including but not limited to, data sharing or data integration with the Australian Bureau of Statistics for the Multi-Agency Data Integration Project

 - complaints handling